microsoft/OneLabeler-doc/docs/customization.md

 ## CLI

 To integrate customized modules into OneLabeler requires editing the source code of OneLabeler.
-We provide a command line interface (CLI) to assist developers to do the customization.
+We provide a command-line interface (CLI) to assist developers to do the customization.

-The developer can execute the command `npm run customize` inside the `./client` folder of the source code to activate the command line interface as follows:
+The developer can execute the command `npm run customize` inside the `./client` folder of the source code to activate the command-line interface as follows:

 ```bash
 cd ./client